Important Global Message

 More than 575 people and 31 press representatives attend the 6th Annual Southeast Florida Regional Climate Leadership Summit in Miami Beach on Oct.
 1-2.
 Video highlights, summit media coverage and more are available.
 Read more.

-Follow the progress made in the County's sustainability plan
+Follow the progress of our Countywide sustainability plan

 The GreenPrint Progress Report describes the advancement of initiatives made in the first two years.
 A central component of GreenPrint is the measure and target associated with each goal, as well as the GreenPrint Scorecard of high-level sustainability indicators.
 Read the GreenPrint Progress Report.